 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option not be excluded due to a history alcohol or drug abuse within the past 2 years or have certain behavioral health diagnoses; and \$20 per surgery or procedure in a medical office \$30 per surgery or procedure in a medical office have a Body Mass Index (BMI) that is greater than 40; or a BMI that is equal to or greater than 35 with a co-morbid medical condition such as hypertension, a cardiopulmonary condition, sleep apnea or diabetes \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$250 per day up to \$750 Note: See Section 3, You need prior Plan approval for certain services , for more information. for hospital charges maximum per inpatient admission for hospital charges Insertion of internal prosthetic devices.
-See Section 5(a), Orthopedic and prosthetic devices, for device coverage information \$20 per surgery or procedure in a medical office \$30 per surgery or procedure in a medical office Male voluntary sterilization (e.g. Vasectomy) Treatment of burns \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center Insertion of implanted time-release drugs except for contraceptive drugs and IUDs. \$100 per inpatient admission for hospital charges \$250 per day up to \$750 maximum per inpatient Note: We cover the cost of the implanted time-release drugs under the prescription drug benefit (see Section 5(f)). admission for hospital charges Female voluntary sterilization, including anesthesia and a hysterosalpingogram following tubal occlusion Nothing Nothing Insertion of surgically implanted time-release contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
-Not covered: All charges All charges Reversal of voluntary sterilizationServices for the promotion, prevention, or other treatment of hair loss or hair growth Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance and/or treat a mental condition through change in bodily form Transgender surgical services, other than genital surgery and mastectomy
+High Option Standard Option Basic Option Surgical treatment of morbid obesity (bariatric surgery).
+You must: be 18 years of age or older; and \$20 per surgery or procedure in a medical office \$30 per surgery or procedure in a medical office \$40 per surgery or procedure in a medical office satisfy the requirements of bariatric surgery nutrition preparation; and not be excluded due to a history alcohol or drug misuse within the past 2 years or have certain behavioral health diagnoses; and have a Body Mass Index (BMI) that is greater than 40; or a BMI that is equal to or greater than 35 with a co-morbid medical condition such as hypertension, a cardiopulmonary condition, sleep apnea or diabetes Note: See Section 3, You need prior Plan approval for certain services, for more \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission for hospital charges \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$500 per inpatient admission for hospital charges \$300 per surgery or procedure in an outpatient hospital or ambulatory surgery center after the deductible \$750 per inpatient admission for hospital charges after the deductible Insertion of internal prosthetic devices.
+See Section 5(a), Orthopedic and prosthetic devices, for device coverage information Treatment of burns Insertion of implanted time-release drugs except for contraceptive drugs and IUDs.
+Note: We cover the cost of the implanted time-release drugs under the prescription drug benefit (see Section 5(f)). \$20 per surgery or procedure in a medical office \$75 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$100 per inpatient admission for hospital charges \$30 per surgery or procedure in a medical office \$150 per surgery or procedure in an outpatient hospital or ambulatory surgery center \$500 per inpatient admission for hospital charges \$40 per surgery or procedure in a medical office \$300 per surgery or procedure in an outpatient hospital or ambulatory surgery center after the deductible \$750 per inpatient admission for hospital charges after the deductible Female voluntary sterilization, including anesthesia and confirmation testing following tubal occlusion Male voluntary sterilization (e.g. Vasectomy) Insertion of surgically implanted timerelease contraceptive drugs and intrauterine devices (IUDs) Note: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
+Nothing Nothing Nothing Not covered: • Reversal of voluntary sterilization All charges All charges All charges